Creating a Link Aggregation Group

 - Megaport Marketplace Visibility – By default, the Port is private to your enterprise and consumes services from the Megaport network for your own internal company, team, and resources.
 When set to Private, the Port is not searchable in the Megaport Marketplace (however, others can still connect to you using a service key).
 Click Public to make the new Port and profile visible on the Megaport network for inbound connection requests.
 It is possible to change the Port from Private to Public after the initial setup.
 For details on setting up a Marketplace profile, see Creating a Megaport Marketplace Profile.

 - Minimum Term – Specify 1 month, 12 months, or 36 months.
 Longer terms result in a lower monthly rate.
 By default, a rolling month-to-month term is selected.

-- Invoice Reference (optional) – Specify an identifying number for the Port to be used for billing purposes, such as a purchase order number.
+- Service Level Reference (optional) – Specify an identifying number for the Port to be used for billing purposes, such as a purchase order number.